Secretariat and Non-Governmental Organizations

 • Deputy Secretary-General | Elected from Secretariat and NGO Juniors

-The Secretariat is one of 6 major organs of the UN.
+The Secretariat is one of 6 major organs of the United Nations.

 At KUNA, the Secretariat comprises of 6 departments' offices.
 These 6 departments are selected by the Deputy Secretary General after reviewing the resolutions to determine which would be the most useful to the Secretary General.